Privacy Act 1988

 The Privacy Act 1988 is an Australian law dealing with privacy.

 Section 14 of the Act stipulates a number of privacy rights known as the Australian Privacy Principles (APPs).
-These principles apply to Australian Government and Australian Capital Territory agencies or private sector organizations contracted to these governments, organizations and small businesses who provide a health service, as well as to private organizations with an annual turnover exceeding AUD$3M (with some specific exceptions).
+These principles apply to Australian Government and Australian Capital Territory agencies or private sector organisations contracted to these governments, organisations and small businesses who provide a health service, as well as to private organisations with an annual turnover exceeding AUD $3 million (with some specific exceptions).
 The principles govern when and how personal information can be collected by these entities.
 Information can only be collected if it is relevant to the agencies' functions.
 Upon this collection, that law mandates that Australians have the right to know why information about them is being acquired and who will see the information.
 Those in charge of storing the information have obligations to ensure such information is neither lost nor exploited.
 An Australian will also have the right to access the information unless this is specifically prohibited by law.

 2000 amendments

 The Privacy Act was amended in 2000 to cover the private sector.
-Schedule 3 of the Privacy Act sets out a significantly different set of privacy principles, the National Privacy Principles (NPPs).
-These apply to private sector organizations (including not for profit organizations) with a turnover exceeding three million dollars, other than health service providers or traders in personal information.
+Schedule three of the Privacy Act sets out a significantly different set of privacy principles, the National Privacy Principles (NPPs).
+These apply to private sector organisations (including not for profit organisations) with a turnover exceeding three million dollars, other than health service providers or traders in personal information.
 These principles extend to the transfer of personal information out of Australia.

 2014 amendments

 The Australian Privacy Principles (APPs) replaced the National Privacy Principles and Information Privacy Principles on 12 March 2014 via the Privacy Amendment (Enhancing Privacy Protection) Act 2012, which amended the Privacy Act 1988.
-The Act was further amended in 2017 and December 2022, significantly enhancing the protection of privacy in Australia.
+The act was further amended in 2017 and December 2022, significantly enhancing the protection of privacy in Australia.
 These amendments included increased maximum penalties for data breaches and enhanced enforcement powers for the Office of the Australian Information Commissioner (OAIC).

-The Privacy Act Review commenced in 2020 following recommendations by the Australian Competition and Consumer Commission in its 2019 Digital Platforms Inquiry – Final Report.
-On 28 September 2023, the Australian Government released its response to the Privacy Act Review Report, committing to further modernizing privacy regulations.
+The Privacy Act Review commenced in 2020 following recommendations by the Australian Competition and Consumer Commission in its 2019 Digital Platforms Inquiry.
+On 28 September 2023, the Australian government released its response to the Privacy Act Review Report, committing to further modernising privacy regulations.